David A. Dodge: Deputy Minister of Finance

 He was appointed Deputy Minister of Finance in 1992.
 In the 1996 book Double Vision, Edward Greenspon and Anthony Wilson-Smith describe in detail the role which Dodge played in reviving Canada's economy by working closely with Finance Minister Paul Martin to eliminate the federal budget's deficit spending.

 Deputy Minister of Health

 In 1998, Dodge was appointed the Deputy Minister of Health.
 While Deputy, Dodge's role in founding the Winnipeg National Microbiology Laboratory was commended as critically important by laboratory director-general Frank Plummer.

 Bank of Canada

 In 2001, Dodge was appointed the Governor of the Bank of Canada.
 His appointment was controversial as the Bank of Canada traditionally promotes from within, helping to avoid the perception of politicizing of the central bank.
 During Dodge's term, annual inflation stayed close to the Bank of Canada's target of 2 percent, and the Canadian economy avoided any recessions.
 In 2008, Dodge retired from the Bank of Canada, and was replaced by Mark Carney.

 Following his exit from the Bank, Dodge joined the Canadian law firm Bennett Jones as a senior advisor.
+As of 2026, Dodge is no longer employed at Bennett Jones.